formkit/docs-content/guides/export-inputs.md

 </client-only>

-Now we are going to modify the FormKit config object to include our custom text input like so:
+## Register input
+To globally register our "new" input, we need add our `floatingLabelTextInput` to the global config.
+We can do this wherever we are registering the FormKit plugin:

 <client-only>